 Common IPs are easily duplicated and replicated.
 Cliché slogans can also be unintentionally copied by other pioneering businesses.
 Thus, by linking their brand to a source, they will stand out and defeat the possibility of being targeted by duplicators.
 For example, instead of naming your bakeshop “Best Bakeshop,” you may name it “Marie’s 1998 Bakeshop”.
 Your name and your birthdate is a good linking source to keep your brand name away from duplicators.

 How web scraping can help monitor potential threats

 Web scraping is a process of automated public data gathering.
-With web scraping, you can monitor and easily acquire publicly available information from thousands of websites.
+With web scraping API free, you can monitor and easily acquire publicly available information from thousands of websites.
 Many businesses nowadays use web scraping for many different purposes, such as price monitoring, review monitoring, market research, etc.

 Of course, web scraping can also be very helpful for brand protection.
 This data gathering method can help monitor various websites and search for potential threats.
 For example, by monitoring vast amounts of websites, companies can find counterfeit products and then make a strategy on how to fight against counterfeiters.
 Learn more about brand protection by implementing web scraping to find potential threats.

 Musical works, artistic designs, literature, applications, pictures or photographs, poetical compositions, and many other intellectual properties allow originators to develop their marketability and enhance their reputation in the business industry.
 Thus, valuing and protecting these intellectual properties should become a creator’s priority through applying different brand protection ways.